Operational guidance for providers of children's social care services during COVID-19 including:

 In applying this guidance, local authorities and their partners should continue to work in an innovative way to continue to meet their statutory duties.
 We will update this guidance periodically and will continue to explore flexibilities in regulations and guidance as the situation develops.

+Based upon the staged approach above, at the time of this guidance’s publication, we are at Amber status.
 When making decisions about the operation of services, or about individual children, everyone’s work should be guided by the following principles.

 i.
 Promoting well-being and safeguarding:

 - each practitioner and organisation is required to play their part to safeguard and contribute to promoting the well-being of children